-Dr. Patrick Johnston is an Ohio family practice physician, founder of the Association of Pro-life Physicians, and the director of Personhood Ohio. (link no longer active) He and his wife have nine children, all of whom are homeschooled.
+Dr. Patrick Johnston is a former Ohio family practice physician, the founder of the Association of Pro-life Physicians, and the former director of Personhood Ohio (link no longer active).
+He and his ex-wife Elizabeth have ten children, all of whom are homeschooled.
 Several years ago, Johnston wrote a rebuttal to a post that I published about my views on abortion and personhood laws.
 Johnston believes there are no justifiable reasons for women to have abortions.
 Rape?
 Nope.
 Incest?
 Nope.
 Life of the mother?
 Nope or maybe.
 Severe physical malformation?
 Nope.
 Ectopic(tubal) pregnancy?
-Nope Huh?
-That’s right, Johnston does not think women should have access to abortion services if they have an ectopic pregnancy.
-In a December 2015 Personhood Ohio article, Johnston stated: (link no longer active)
+Nope.
+Huh?
+That’s right, Johnston does not think women should have access to abortion services if they have ectopic pregnancies.
+In a December 2015 Personhood Ohio article, Johnston stated (link no longer active):

 Johnston also wrote an article for his blog titled Saving Ectopically Implanted Boys and Girls.
-You can read it here.(link no longer active)
+Yes, really.

-Johnston and Personhood Ohio have tried for several years to amend Ohio’s Constitution.
-If successful, Article 1, Section 16 will be amended to say: (link no longer active)
+Johnston and Personhood Ohio tried for years to amend Ohio’s Constitution.
+If successful, Article 1, Section 16 would have been amended to say (link no longer active):

 (A) The words “person” in Article 1, Section 16, and “men” in Article 1, Section 1, apply to every human being at every stage of the biological development of that human being or human organism, including fertilization.